frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 Since EdgeTx/OpenTx doesn’t have an equivalent setup that is stored in the radio, we have to create our own version.
 This info is stored inside the `/MODELS/DSMDATA` directory/folder (which needs to be created by manually).

 During `"Gyro Settings->initial setup"`, the RX asks the TX for model information behind the scenes.
-After setup, `"Gyro Settings->System Tools-> Relearn Servo Settings"` requests the TX configuration and stores it in the RX.
+After setup, `"Gyro Settings->System Tools-> Relearn Servo Settings"` requests the TX servo configuration and stores it in the RX.

 # Deployment